Aspergers Boarding Schools Helping Oregon Teens

 Finding the Right Aspergers Boarding Schools for your Oregon Teen

 In addition to our positive student culture and extensive experience, New Focus Academy offers an integrated approach to care.
 Our multidisciplinary treatment team assists your Oregon teen in becoming more confident and independent.
-This means that professionals from all areas of your son’s life on campus give feedback and help implement treatment strategies.
+This means that professionals from all areas of your teen’s life on campus give feedback and help implement treatment strategies.

 Families looking to find the best aspergers boarding school for their teen from Oregon should call New Focus Academy at (844) 313-6749.